Galbator1x/10_coursera/README.md

 10_coursera
 ===========

-This script takes the information about all the courses on Coursera.org and saves them to xlsx.
+This script takes the information (title, language, start date, weeks count, rating) about all the courses on Coursera.org and saves them to xlsx.

 Usage
 -----